A theoretical framework for self-supervised MR image reconstruction using sub-sampling via variable density Noisier2Noise: Introduction

 This paper considers the recently proposed Noisier2Noise framework \cite{moran2020noisier2noise}, which was originally constructed for denoising problems.
-We modify Noisier2Noise so that it can be applied to variable density sub-sampled reconstruction problems.
-Like SSDU, the proposed method does not require paired data, and involves training a network to map from one subset of $\Omega_t$ to another.
+We modify Noisier2Noise so that it can be applied to variable density sub-sampled MRI data.
+To our knowledge, this is the first work that applies Noisier2Noise to image reconstruction.
+Like SSDU, the proposed modification of Noisier2Noise does not require paired data, and involves training a network to map from one subset of $\Omega_t$ to another.
 While SSDU recovers one disjoint set from the other, Noisier2Noise applies a second sub-sampling mask to the data, $\widetilde{y}_t = M_{\Lambda_t} y_{t} = M_{\Lambda_t} M_{\Omega_t} y_{0,t}$, and the network is trained to recover $y_{t}$ from $\widetilde{y}_t$ with an $\ell_2$ loss.
-Then, during inference, the fully sampled data is estimated via a correction term based on the distributions of $\Lambda_t$ and $\Omega_t$ that ensures that the estimate is correct in expectation.
+Then, at inference, the fully sampled data is estimated via a correction term based on the distributions of $\Lambda_t$ and $\Omega_t$ that ensures that the estimate is correct in expectation.

 Despite their superficial differences, we show that, in fact, SSDU and Noisier2Noise are closely related.
-Specifically, we demonstrate that SSDU is a version of Noisier2Noise with a particular loss function that removes the need for the correction term at inference.
-We use the mathematical tools developed for Noisier2Noise to prove that SSDU with an $\ell_2$ loss correctly estimates fully sampled k-space in expectation.
-To our knowledge, this is the first work that analytically explains SSDU's empirical performance.
-Further, we use Noisier2Noise to improve SSDU by suggesting an alternative procedure for splitting $\Omega_t$ into disjoint sets, which we find substantially improves the reconstruction quality and robustness.
+Specifically, we demonstrate that SSDU is a version of Noisier2Noise with a particular loss function modification that removes the need for the correction term at inference.
+The primary contribution of this paper is the use of Noisier2Noise to theoretically explain SSDU's excellent empirical performance.
+Specifically, we show that SSDU with an $\ell_2$ loss correctly estimates fully sampled k-space in expectation: see Section \ref{sec:SSDU}.

+The second contribution of this paper is the proposal of two modifications of SSDU that significantly improve its reconstruction quality and robustness to the parameters of $M_{\Lambda_t}$, both of which arise as a consequence of SSDU's connection to Noisier2Noise.
+Firstly, we use Noisier2Noise to inform SSDU's sampling set partition: we show that SSDU's performance improves when $B_t$ has the same type of distribution as the original mask $\Omega_t$, but not necessarily with the same parameters.
+Secondly, we show that SSDU's performance improves when a particular weighting is employed in the loss function.
+This non-trivial weighting, which arises as a consequence of the novel theoretical analysis of SSDU, depends on the distributions of $\Lambda_t$ and $\Omega_t$ and has minimal additional computational cost: see Section \ref{sec:KW-ssdu}.

+Although this paper focuses on MRI reconstruction, we emphasize that none of the theoretical developments are specific to k-space.
+This framework is therefore applicable to any image reconstruction problem with a forward model that involves random sub-sampling, such as low dose x-ray computed tomography \cite{kang2017deep} or astronomical imaging \cite{8081654}.